ccgcyber/gladysproject.com.jekyll/_posts/2018-10-24-a-bew-brand-identity.md

 ---
 layout: post
-title: A new brand identity for Gladys Project
+title: A New Brand Identity for Gladys Project
 description: Thanks to the work of a talented designer, we now have a new logo and a new homepage!
 author: Pierre-Gilles Leymarie
 lang: en